rubyonracetracks/tutorial-rails-rubymn2/03-02-sponsor_show.md

 * Enter the command "sh testc.sh".
 The controller test fails because of a missing template.
 * Enter the command "touch app/views/sponsors/show.html.erb" to provide the template.
 (You'll add content to it later.)
 * Enter the command "sh testc.sh".
 All tests should now pass.
+* Enter the command "sh git_check.sh".
+All tests should pass, and but there will be Rubocop offenses.
 * Enter the command "rm app/helpers/sponsors_helper.rb".
+* Edit the file app/controllers/sponsors_controller.rb.
+Just before the line "class SponsorsController < ApplicationController", add the line "#".
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.
 * Enter the following commands:
 ```